 If you don’t like sitting on the ground, get a couple of beach chairs.
 I prefer the backpack style to make it one less item to put in your wagon.

-No one wants to travel home wet.
+No one wants to travel home from the family beach vacation wet.
 Don’t forget a set of dry clothes to change into on the way back to your hotel or home.

 Older kids will get bored with sand toys.
 Pack a few games or sporting equipment to play at the beach.